 Laos also announced it will close all its tiger farms

-Greater protection for all the world's rosewoods
+Greater protection for the world's rosewoods

 Committee recommends uplisting entire Dalberegia genus to Appendix II